JackDunfey/Red-Team-Tools/README.md

 - Should make the code timeout and send decoy response to avoid suspicion -->

 Multithreading and restart on failure added for persistence.

+For victim:
+git clone then run `sudo ./install.sh` from within icmp-c2 directory Once installed, source directory can be deleted

+For attacker:
+run `python3 send-command.py ls -l`, can replace with any command

+To force a reply even if ignore echo rule is turned on, use the `-f` flag as `argv[1]`